bryandam/SCCMdocs/sccm/core/servers/manage/recover-sites.md

 Then select the **Recover a site** option.
 You have the following recovery options for the failed site server:

-#### Recover the site server using an existing backup
+#### Recover the site server using an existing Configuration Manager backup

-Use this option when you have a Configuration Manager backup of the site server from before the site failure.
+Use this option when you have a backup created by Configuration Manager of the site server from before the site failure.
 The site creates this backup as part of the **Backup Site Server** maintenance task.
 The site is reinstalled, and the site settings are configured based on the site that was backed up.

 #### Reinstall the site server

-Use this option when you don't have a backup of the site server.
+Use this option when you don't have a backup of the site server created by Configuration Manager.
 The site server is reinstalled, and you must specify the site settings as you would during an initial installation.

 - Use the same site code and site database name that you used when the failed site was first installed.